tristann9/db-backup/README.md

 # Modified s3backup to run under Docker

-Stream MySQL Backups to AWS S3 and then have AWS Lambda propagate the backup to fit the daily/weekly/monthly/yearly rotating model.
+Stream MySQL/MariaDB Backups to AWS S3 and then have AWS Lambda propagate the backup to fit the daily/weekly/monthly/yearly rotating model.
 Outside of this project's scope, S3 lifecycle and replication can be used to control backup expirations and redundancy.

 This project is based on tanji/s3backup, but modified to allow AWS Lambda handle the backup rotation.
 In other words, removed the date format YYYYMMDD from the code.